Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Weather effects and high pollution states

 \subsection{Meteorology and ventilation}

-The ventilation coefficient (VC) indicates the dispersive ability of the atmosphere.
-It is directly proportional to the assimilative potential or carrying capacity of the atmosphere \cite{prakash2017assimilative}.
-High ventilation carries more pollutants away from the region and typically reduces overall pollutant concentrations in megacities.
-Details of how to compute the VC as a function of the Planetary Boundary Layer (PBL) are explained in the Methods.
+The Planetary Boundary Layer (PBL) was calculated from sounding data observed at 12 UTC.
+The mean PBL height was found to be 1940 m and 2200 m for London and Delhi, respectively.
+The typical PBL height varies from 1600 to 2200 m in London \citep{Bohnenstengel2015,Halios2018}and 2250 to 2700 m in Delhi \citep{2008atlas}.

-We determine the average ventilation coefficient for Delhi during 2019 and 2020 as $VC_\text{Delhi, 2019}=1451 m^2/s$ and $VC_\text{Delhi, 2020}=1461 m^2/s$, respectively.
-Whereas for London it is determined as $VC_\text{London, 2019}=1632 m^2/s$ and $VC_\text{London, 2020}=1808 m^2/s$, see Fig.~\ref{fig:VentilationCoefficition} for detailed trajectories.
-Even though Delhi lies in a sub-tropical region and has a higher PBL height, its VC is lower than that for London due to relatively lower wind speeds \cite{DOI:10.1007/s12040-013-0270-6}.
-The National Meteorological Centre, USA and Atmospheric Environment Services, Canada, defined criteria for ventilation coefficients \cite{stackpole1967air,gross1970national}.
+Even though Delhi lies in a subtropical region and has a higher PBL height, its VC is lower than that for London due to relatively lower wind speeds (Table~\ref{tab:V.C}) \cite{DOI:10.1007/s12040-013-0270-6}.
+The National Meteorological Centre, USA and Atmospheric Environment Services, Canada, defined criteria for ventilation coefficients \citep{stackpole1967air,gross1970national}.
 The criteria for high pollution potential are $VC < 6000 m^2/s$ and mean wind speed $< 4 m/s$.
-The dispersion potential is classified as low \cite{DOI:10.13140/RG.2.2.33949.82404} for $VC<2000 m^2/s$, medium for $2000m^2/s<VC<6000 m^2/s$ and high for $VC>6000 m^2/s$.
-Thus, both the cities show a low dispersion and hence high potential for pollution.
+The dispersion potential is classified as low \citep{DOI:10.13140/RG.2.2.33949.82404} for $VC<2000 m^2/s$, medium for $2000m^2/s<VC<6000 m^2/s$ and high for $VC>6000 m^2/s$.
+Thus, both the cities show a low dispersion and hence high potential for pollution during the 1st lockdown.
 Furthermore, the increased ventilation in London during 2020 has to be considered as small and cannot account for drastic changes in pollution levels.
+But during 2021 lockdown in London, the wind speed is high, enabling a better dispersion of pollutants and therefore reducing the pollutant concentration.
 Further analysis of wind statistics is given in Supplementary Note 4.